OWASP/wrongsecrets/docs/CHALLENGE62_GOOGLE_DRIVE_SETUP.md

 Challenge 62 shows how an MCP server configured with an overly-privileged Google Service Account allows callers to read Google Drive documents they are not directly authorized to access.
 The service account acts as a privilege escalation proxy.

+## Runtime Behavior Notes

+- The challenge answer is parsed from document content between `<secret>` and `</secret>`.
+- The parsed answer is cached once in `Challenge62` and reused for answer validation.
+- `Challenge62McpController` caches Drive documents to reduce repeated API calls.
+- Cache policy: always retain the configured default document (`GOOGLE_DRIVE_DOCUMENT_ID`) plus up to 20 additional document ids.

 ## Prerequisites

 - A Google Cloud project